dearygt/discord-bot-automod/README.md

 # discord-bot-automod
-# 🤖 KYS Moderation Bot
+# 🤖 auto Moderation Bot

 An advanced moderation bot for Discord, powered by the KYS Moderation API!
 This bot helps you keep your server safe and free from unwanted content by detecting inappropriate words and phrases and applying moderation actions like timeouts.